aws-samples/aws-draco/README.md

 ## Usage

-Once installed DRACO will copy every EBS and RDS snapshot taken in the designated 'Production' account that is tagged with `Draco_Lifecycle` across to the designated 'Disaster Recovery' account and re-encrypt them with a key known only to the DR account (subject to Limitations - see below).
+Once installed DRACO will copy every EBS Volume and RDS Database snapshot taken in the designated 'Production' account that is tagged with `Draco_Lifecycle` across to the designated 'Disaster Recovery' account and re-encrypt them with a key known only to the DR account (subject to Limitations - see below).